romoreira/NetworkCompute-aware-Orchestrator-VoIP/README.md

-Repository of the master's work Rodrigo Moreira at UFU.
+Repository of the master's work Rodrigo Moreira at UFU.br.
-The code in the repository contains Orchestrator functionality for compute and network resources in VoIP and Cloud computing contexts.
+The code in the repository contains Orchestrator functionality for compute and network resources managment for Multimedia Aplications in NFV-based scenarios.